flo-v/SUSHI_labrotation/README.md

 1. Select project 1535
 2. gStore-ventricles_100k-test_masa_dataset.tsv (download)
 3. Import-Browse-test_masa_dataset.tsv-DataSet Name:xxxx-load dataset
+4. Confi
-4. Confirm by clickin DataSet in menu
+by clickin DataSet in menu
 5. Click test_dataset (Applications - refresh if you cannot see the application buttons)
 6. Select FastQCApp, and submit
 7. Wait for a minute, and check the result